 Note: Make sure to also check your drainage conditions.
 If the soil is too dense or compacted or if the pot doesn’t have enough drainage, it’s time for a new pot and soil!

 Plants get their energy from sunlight, and it takes a lot of energy to grow!
 If your fiddle hasn’t gained any height or sprouted a new leaf in a while, especially during the spring and summer when fiddles tend to experience growth spurts, it might be time to switch to a brighter spot!
+Once this issue is fixed, you should see new growth fairly quickly!

 Note: This can also be a sign of nutrient deficiency, so if you haven’t fertilized in a while, now’s a good time to start!